 Unlocking Windows 7 Versions From a Single ISO

-Many experienced users will know that each Windows 7 ISO contains all other available versions (except Enterprise).
-For instance the Home Premium ISO image also contains Starter, Home Basic, Professional and Ultimate but they are hidden from view.
+Many users will know that each Windows 7 ISO contains all other available versions, except for Enterprise.
+For instance, the Home Premium ISO also contains Starter, Home Basic, Professional and Ultimate, but they are hidden from view.
 To unlock the extra versions all you need to do is remove the ei.cfg file from the image.

-All you have to do is run the ei.cfg Removal Utility and locate the downloaded Windows 7 ISO, a small window will popup to say the file is removed, running it again will restore the ei.cfg.
+All you have to do is run the ei.cfg Removal Utility and locate the downloaded Windows 7 ISO, a small window will pop up to say the file is removed, running the tool again will restore the ei.cfg.
 Using this method means you can save time and bandwidth and get all Windows 7 consumer editions by downloading a single Windows 7 ISO file instead of four or five.